telerik/kendo-angular-messages/README.md

 ## Overview

-This repository contains translated messages for Kendo UI components for Angular 2.
+This repository contains translated messages for Kendo UI components for Angular.

 It also includes a utility to populate these messages in application message files in an XLIFF format.
 For more details, refer to the article on [localization of messages](http://www.telerik.com/kendo-angular-ui/compontents/localization).